trufflesuite/trufflesuite.com/public/docs/getting_started/project.md

 To use most Truffle commands, you need to run them against an existing Truffle project.
 This section will show you how to create a new project.

-(For those just getting started, we have many boilerplates and example applications available to you through [Truffle Boxes](/boxes).
-You can use the `truffle unbox <box-name>` command to download these applications.)
+For those just getting started, we have many boilerplates and example applications available to you through [Truffle Boxes](/boxes).
+You can use the `truffle unbox <box-name>` command to download these applications.

-First, create a project directory and move into it.
+If you'd prefer to start from scratch, create a project directory and move into it.
 You can do this through your favorite file explorer or by running the following on the command line:

 ```shell
 mkdir myproject